paradite/model-benchmark-viz/README.md

 # Model Benchmark Viz

-A project to evaluate different models on their ability to generate visualizations of model benchmarks for coding.
+A project by [16x Eval](https://eval.16x.engineer/) to evaluate different models on their ability to generate visualizations of model benchmarks for coding.

 ## Results